lilywang1988/eSIR/README.md

 #library(2019-nCov-Data)
 ```

 In Ubuntu (18.04) Linux, please first update R to a version &gt;= 3.6.
-You many need to install jags package as well by `sudo apt-get install jags` before install devtools by `install.packages("devtools")`.
+You may need to install jags package as well by `sudo apt-get install jags` before install devtools by `install.packages("devtools")`.

 Model 1 using `tvt.eSIR()`: a SIR model with a time-varying transmission rate
 -----------------------------------------------------------------------------